West Alabama Tigers: Men's and women's rodeo

-Chad Phipps was head coach from 2007-2013.
+Chad Phipps was head coach from 2007 to 2013.
 An avid rodeo player throughout high school, Phipps was offered a scholarship to the University of Tennessee-Martin.
 In 2001 and 2002, he received special recognition from the team when he received MVP honors.
 A native of Dalton, Georgia, his career was cut short when a bull stepped on him.
 Although he can no longer compete in bull riding, that did not keep him away from the sport.
 After Jayson Schoenfeld left, he took over the Tiger wrangler program at UWA.
-Since the inception of rodeo on the University campus, the Tiger women have won the Ozark Region championship five times.
+Since the inception of rodeo on the university campus, the Tiger women have won the Ozark Region championship five times.
 The men have been runner-up three years.
 Both teams finished in fifth place for the 2009 season.
 They take part in ten events a year, five coming in the fall and the other five during the spring semester.

 Dr. Don C. Hines died on August 26 after battling cancer.
 Dr. Hines made significant contributions during his tenure at UWA, most notably bringing rodeo to campus.
 The rodeo complex on campus is named in his honor.

 After the fall semester, the UWA men picked up 1,840 total points and were third place in the Ozark Region.
 The Tiger women staked 315 points to their claim for a seventh place mark.

 With a 9.9 in the final round, UWA freshman Zach Wilson won the national championship in tie down roping at the College National Finals Rodeo at the Casper Events Center.
 From Billingsley, Ala., Wilson posted an average of 38.1 and scored 185 points.

 Justin Caylor currently serves as interim head coach after being assistant coach for two seasons.
 Caylor, a 2011 UWA graduate, was a member of the rodeo team while at UWA.